adrianoc/BlogCode/StructCtors/7 - Required/Part 7 - RequiredWillNotSaveYourJob.en.md

 in which case, no matter for how long the application runs, the assembly code generated for `Use()` will always call `Verify()` (i.e. optimization was not applied because application was built in **debug mode**)

-With this approach one ensure that no code is using `uninitialized` instances by simply running the code with the environment variable set to `true`.
+With this approach one can be sure that no code is using `uninitialized` instances by simply running the code with the environment variable set to `true` and observing for exceptions.

 As always, all feedback is welcome.